Kwirtz/novelpy/docs/source/usage.rst

                                               sub_variable = "item",
                                               focal_year = focal_year,
                                               starting_year = 1995,
-                                              community_algorithm = "Louvain")
+                                              community_algorithm = "Louvain",
+                                              density = True)
        Foster.get_indicator()

 | Here the indicator is calculated using the co-occurence matrix done before.
 You can change the period depending on your data, read more here :ref:`Indicators:foster`.
 | Now you should have one more folder "Results" with a json for the focal year with the results.

 ::